TheRealGD/therealgd/README.md

 **Notice**: New Fork of Postmill.
 Lets see what we can do ladies an gents!
-Message me in discord to becom a collaborator.
+Message me in discord to become a collaborator/dev team member.

 ***